Tokai Gakuen University

+History

-It has a campus in Tempaku-ku, Nagoya.The predecessor of the school was founded in 1888 and was chartered as a university in 1995.
+The predecessor of the school dates back to the Meiji era (1888) when it started as a Jodo Buddhist school in Aichi, and was chartered as a university in 1995.

+University

-The advantages of Tokai Gakuen(Gakkō Hōjin) Group, including Tokai Gakuen University, are more than 130 years old, and more than 100,000 alumni are active in various fields such as politics, economy, culture, and medicine.
+Tokai Gakuen(Gakkō Hōjin) Group, including Tokai Gakuen University, are more than 130 years old, and more than 100,000 alumni are active in various fields such as politics, economy, culture, and medicine.

 Tokai Gakuen University conducts thorough small-group education and opens seminars for specialized research in small classes from the first year.
 Acquire basic knowledge and skills directly related to the future.